 By the by, speaking of navigation...

 As we keep repeating, mobile designers should be creative in small spaces, so there can be no question of bulky menu bars.
-You may use the “hamburger system” or hide the menu in some other way: it must be easily accessible, but not overlapping the screen.
+You may use the “hamburger system” or hide the menu in some other way: it must be easily accessible, but not overlap the screen.

 No Extra Details

 All elements of the minimal design have to perform certain functions: a situation where every UI detail serves a specific purpose.
 It means you can safely get rid of app components with no direct tasks.
 They’re unnecessary.

 This also applies to the text: reduce the number of words used and communicate as briefly as possible.

 The idea is to strengthen the main message of your application and emphasize a call-to-action; the rest can either be removed or made less conspicuous.
 Thanks to these simple manipulations, users will pay attention to a specific screen area without additional clues on your part.